Yeeldx/yeeldbox-devdocs/docs/developers/v2/DEPLOYMENT.md

 > You can coordinate with the strategists if you need a UI to test.

-1. Deposit some `want` tokens into the vault.
+1. Deposit some `want` tokens into the YeeldBox.
 2. Do first `harvest` and make sure it worked correctly.

    ```python